simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

   <img src="{{ site.baseurl }}/assets/timeseries/stationary_vs_original.png" alt="Stationary data vs Original Data" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-This plot compares the original timeseries with the stationary time series.
+This plot compares the original timeseries with the stationary timeseries.
 The original timeseries shows trends and seasonality in the data.
 In contrast, the stationary timeseries has been transformed to remove these trends and seasonality, resulting in a more stable mean and variance.
 By comparing the two, it is clear how the transformation done above has standardised the data, making it more suitable for forecasting.

 I find it best to use both methods to ensure the data is stationary before moving to forecasting.